MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-landing-page.md

 ### Voice routing considerations

-With Direct Routing, you'll need to configure Phone System to route the calls to the specific SBCs.
+You'll need to configure Phone System to route the calls to the specific SBCs.

 |Ask yourself|Action |
 |------------|-------|